About the project

 Warmworks is the chosen delivery partner in South East Scotland.

-Changeworks, a leading environmental charity based in Edinburgh, is leading a programme of activity to find applicants for the project.
+Changeworks, a leading environmental charity based in Edinburgh, led a programme of activity to find applicants for the project.

 How it works

-Warmworks will work closely with a range of partners to deliver the project and will oversee the delivery of the end-to-end process, ensuring that customers experience a first-class, streamlined service.
-The graphic below shows the steps that will be involved in the project.
+Warmworks is working closely with a range of partners to deliver the project and will oversee the delivery of the end-to-end process, ensuring that customers experience a first-class, streamlined service.
+The graphic below shows the steps that are involved in the project.

 How participants are selected

-If a household has been identified by Changeworks as being potentially suitable for this project and they have agreed to take part, Warmworks will then contact them to arrange a home visit to carry out an assessment of their property.
+If a household has previously been identified by Changeworks as being potentially suitable for this project and they have agreed to take part, Warmworks will then contact them to arrange a home visit to carry out an assessment of their property.

 The installation phase of the project will last approximately one year, with the outcomes of the programme published by BEIS once all of the monitoring and evaluation is complete.